Vitinho Mota

-Victor Hugo de Faria Mota (born 27 July 2003), known as Vitinho Mota or just Vitinho, is a Brazilian footballer who plays as a forward for Red Bull Bragantino.
+Victor Hugo de Faria Mota (born 27 July 2003), known as Vitinho Mota or just Vitinho, is a Brazilian footballer who plays as a forward for Londrina, on loan from Red Bull Bragantino.

 Career

 Vitinho began his career with Desportivo Brasil, and was promoted to the main squad ahead of the 2022 season.
 He made his first team debut on 16 March 2022, coming on as a second-half substitute in a 2–1 Campeonato Paulista Série A3 away loss to Votuporanguense.

 In January 2023, after a further four appearances with the main squad, Vitinho was loaned to Red Bull Bragantino and was initially assigned to the reserves.
 He made his first team – and Série A – debut with Braga on 2 November 2024, replacing Vitinho in a 0–0 home draw against Cuiabá.

 On 13 January 2025, Bragantino exercised Vitinho's buyout clause, with the player signing a permanent deal until the end of 2029.